atata-framework/atata.io/_includes/getting-started/navigation/go.md

-The page object navigation starts with `Go` static class.
-It provides a set of static methods for navigation.
+A page object navigation starts with `Go` static class, or alternatively with `Go` property of `AtataContext` instance.
+Both `Go` approaches provide a set of similar methods for navigation.

 #### Methods